Do I need a Realtor to buy a house?

 2. Review the closing disclosure and ask questions

-The closing disclosure is an important document that includes information about the terms of your mortgage and closing costs.
-Be sure to read this document carefully and compare everything to the original loan estimate from your lender.
+The closing disclosure is an important document that includes information about the terms of your mortgage loan and closing costs.
+Be sure to read this document carefully and compare everything to the original loan estimate you got from your lender.
 If you notice any discrepancies, now is the time to ask questions.
 Take special note of the interest rate, number of payments, whether there’s a prepayment penalty and any significant changes to closing costs, including the lender fees and title services fees.

 It might also be wise to submit a request for final bills to be delivered on closing day.
 This will show that all of the seller’s outstanding bills, such as utilities, have been paid.
 In addition, you may need to prorate or give credit for real estate taxes, service contracts and homeowners insurance.